balla2081/SpliiterPytorch/README.md

 gensim            3.6.0
 ```
 ### Datasets
 The code takes the **edge list** of the graph in a csv file.
-You can easily make the edgelist file with networkx function [[nx.write_edgelist]](https://networkx.github.io/documentation/networkx1.10/reference/generated/networkx.readwrite.edgelist.write_edgelist.html)
+You can easily make the edgelist file with networkx function [nx.write_edgelist](https://networkx.github.io/documentation/networkx1.10/reference/generated/networkx.readwrite.edgelist.write_edgelist.html

 ### Outputs
+There are 4 outputs on Splitter
+1. Persona graph

 The embeddings are saved in the `input/` directory.
 Each embedding has a header and a column with the node IDs.
 Finally, the node embedding is sorted by the node ID column.